nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Retrieve entries from text file and save to the income and expense list
 Retrieve all the income and expense entries from the KaChinnnngggg.txt

-At the beginning of executing the program, KaChinnnngggg will automatically retrieve all the entries storied in the KaChinnnngggg.txt
+At the beginning of executing the program, KaChinnnng will automatically retrieve all the entries storied in the KaChinnnngggg.txt

 There is no command to get from file manually since it will run once at the beginning of program.